 A desiccant breather can be used to remove the moisture from the air before it enters the tank.
 Through the use of an adapter, this type of breather can be mounted on the same base as the existing, old-style breather.

 The desiccant crystals will change color as the moisture is absorbed.
 Most desiccant breathers contain a 3-micron internal filter for removing solid particles from the air.
 Your selected breather should also have a visual dirt alarm to indicate the condition of the particulate filter.

 The purpose of a suction filter is to prevent large particles from entering the pump.
 This filter may be in the form of a strainer located underneath the fluid level.
 These strainers usually have a 74- or 149-micron rating.

 I recently consulted with a corrugated box manufacturer which had changed several pumps on one particular system during the past year.

 When the reservoir was drained and the suction strainer inspected, a large split was found down the center of the screen.
-When I asked how long it had been since the strainer was changed or cleaned, the maintenance mechanic said, “never in the 17 years I’ve been at the plant.”
+When I asked how long it had been since the strainer was changed or cleaned, the maintenance mechanic said, “Never in the 17 years I’ve been at the plant.”

 Suction strainers should be removed from the reservoir at least twice per year and cleaned or changed.
 Often there will be a suction filter access flange located where the pump suction line enters the reservoir.
-This permits removal of the strainer without draining all the oil from the tank.
+This permits the removal of the strainer without draining all the oil from the tank.

 A better method of cleaning the fluid to the pump’s suction port is to mount an external filter in the line.
 This filter should also have a visual indicator to monitor the condition of the element.